 Well here I am again getting my holidays all mixed up.
 1 Cor.
 15 is certainly an Easter text, and I could give you all a noble-sounding reminder that as Christians we are free not to keep seasons, days, new moons, and the like, but really I’m just trying to finish my ongoing series on the book of First Corinthians.
 Still, it is not inappropriate to connect Christ’s birth with His resurrection, as each phase of ministry was connected to the other, and the resurrection does have a direct relationship to the incarnation.
 You see, Christ’s first birth was really a preliminary to his second, as He had come to triumph over death and secure regeneration for all believers, and this required resurrection Continue reading

 There’s quite the story behind “Hark!
 The Herald Angels Sing.”
 Originally written by Charles Wesley, this hymn was meant to be made up of ten stanzas, each with four lines.
 Even more, it was originally intended to be sung to “Easter Hymn” (that’s the tune for “Christ the Lord is Risen Today”).
 Just think of how long that would be, ten stanzas and four alleluias in each one!
 To make it even more complicated, the famous opening lines (and thus the title!) used to be totally different.
 Wesley wrote, “Hark, how all the welkin rings, ‘Glory to the King of kings.'”
 George Whitefield, another famous Methodist and associate of the Wesleys, didn’t like those words, presumably because people had already forgotten what “welkin” meant, and so he changed them to what we have today.
-Wesley was furious with this for a variety of reasons, not least of which was the fact that “the Herald Angels” did not, in fact, sing “glory to the newborn king.”
-In fact, they didn’t even sing at all!
+This didn’t necessarily make sense on every level, particularly in light of the fact that “the Herald Angels” did not, in fact, sing “glory to the newborn king.”
+Actually, they didn’t even sing at all!
 Continue reading

 Today we’re going to cover what is perhaps the most popular carol, “Joy to the World.”
 But did you know that it actually isn’t a Christmas carol at all?
 Written by Isaac Watts, “Joy to the World” originally appeared in his 1719 The Psalms of David, and it was Watts’s unique take on Psalm 98.
 The full title of Watts’s song book is The Psalms of David: Imitated in the language of the New Testament, and applied to the Christian state and worship, which sounds like a noble effort, but in reality most of the words bear only a slight resemblance to the Biblical text.
 Watts began his project in a time when many Puritans only allowed for the use of the Psalms in worship music (no other songs of any kind), and his title makes it clear that the goal was to “Christianize” the psalms, making the person of the Savior explicit.
 In retrospect, Watts actually managed to supplant the use of Psalms in worship altogether, as most of his hymns are paraphrases at best and their popularity cleared the way for even less-textually based worship songs in the future.
 As an extended result, there aren’t many psalm-singing churches left at all, not even among the Presbyterians.
 But that is another conversation for a less happy occasion.
 Today we’ll stick to the fun stuff.
 Continue reading